Nut (fruit)

-A nut is a fruit consisting of a hard or tough nutshell protecting a kernel which is usually edible.
-In general usage and in a culinary sense, many dry seeds are called nuts, but in a botanical context, "nut" implies that the shell does not open to release the seed (indehiscent).
+A nut is a fruit consisting of a hard or tough nutshell protecting a single seed.
+In botany, the use of the term nut implies that the shell does not open to release the seed (a property known as indehiscence).

-Most seeds come from fruits that naturally free themselves from the shell, but this is not the case in nuts such as hazelnuts, chestnuts, and acorns, which have hard shell walls and originate from a compound ovary.
+Whereas most seeds come from fruit that naturally free themselves from their shell, this is not the case in true nuts (such as hazelnuts, chestnuts, and acorns), which have hard shell walls and originate from a compound ovary.
+Because nuts do not open of their own accord, they rely on external vectors of seed dispersal, such as consumption and excretion by herbivores.